-I do believe that Ichiro is a Hall-of-Fame caliber player.
-If he'd played for some better teams, or had played more center field, his overall value would've been higher.
+Ichiro is a Hall-of-Fame caliber player.
+If he'd played for some better Seattle teams, or had played more center field, his overall value would've been higher.
 His years in Japan of being one of the greatest players in their league cannot be dismissed, either.
-He was still valuable in 2014 for the Yankees and he's looking to stick at least one more year with the Marlins.
-While he may not reach 3,000 MLB hits, he's probably worthy of a shot at the Hall.
+Even after some mediocre years with the Marlins, it was nice to see him return to the Mariners for a last hurrah.
+Plus, he's a classy guy and it's near impossible not to like him.

-Here's to a great finish to a great career, Ichiro!
+Here's to a great career, Ichiro!